karetkaz/Cmpl/extras/Reference/Usage.md

 	- `-wx` Treating warnings as errors.

-	- `-b12` Break execution when line 12 is hit.
+	- `-b12` Break execution each time when line 12 is hit.

 	- `-b/o15` Break execution when line 12 is first hit.